 0.25% in Escrow fees commonly apply if you're going to use a third-party escrow such as Stewart Title.

 Do I need my own attorney?
 Yes.
 We strongly recommend that you have your own representation in any transaction.
 The closing costs as noted above include the fees for your attorney.

-Should I use an Escrow service?
+How do I the transfer of money?
+When you buy a property, you generally have 10-14 days to transfer a deposit of 10 % of the transaction amount in an Escrow account.
 Escrow services are available through recognized companies such as Stewart Titled Latin America (STLA).
 Escrow accounts must be registered with SUGEF (Superintendencia General de Entidades Financieras).
 SUGEF is Costa Rica's financial system regulator and is responsible for safeguarding the stability of the country's financial system.